 - Finally, an additional vertical axis will be added to the chart, opposite to the first vertical axis.

-2. Add Second Vertical Axis on Same Side in Excel Scatter Plot
+2. Adding a Second Vertical Axis on the Same Side in the Excel Scatter Plot

 This method actually takes the previous method a step forward.
 After creating an additional vertical axis, it can be positioned within clicks.
 Follow the steps below.